Antsega/Scrapy_Databricks/README.md

 ## Databricks Workbook: Segarra Web Scraper
-This workbook houses a Scrapy spider configured to extract pertinent data from "https://segarratech.com" and subsequently saves the collated data to the Databricks File System (DBFS).
+This workbook houses a BeautifulSoup scraper configured to extract pertinent data from "https://segarratech.com" and subsequently saves the collated data to the Databricks File System (DBFS).
 The data is then read into a PySpark DataFrame for further processing.

 ---
 ## Table of Contents